 Customer contact with collateral such as menus, trays, napkins etc. has been limited to what is necessary, and cleaning / replacement is carried out after each use.

 Where staff come into contact with items used by customers, they need to ensure that they wash their hands before moving on to another task.
 Condiments and sauces are prepared individually upon request.

 We have reviewed our menu options to ensure that cross-over and access to food is minimised.

-Customers will be encouraged to wash their hands before entering the restaurant or bar, or to use hand sanitiser station provided if hand-washing isn’t possible.
+Customers will be encouraged to use hand sanitiser station provided.

 Contactless or room account payments should be used whenever possible.